 “Rodion Kitaev works with drawing, painting, embroidery, puppetry, and sculpture.
 His iconographic universe impregnated with mythological figures, half human, half vegetable, pre-existing or imagined by the artist himself, is the fruit of a search for new archetypes allowing to interpret the contemporary world in the folds of its deep changes.” — curator Nicolas Audureau describes his practice.

 Rodion Kitaev (b.
-1984) lives and works in Moscow.
+1984 in Moscow, Russia) lives and works in France.
 He graduated from the Ivan Fedorov State University of Printing Arts in Moscow in 2008, and he was also an attendee at the Institute of Contemporary Art Moscow.

 He have had several personal exhibitions in Moscow and Saint-Petersburg over the last couple of years — “The island is full of sounds” House of Culture “Delai Kulturu” (2019, Moscow), “Red Color Constructor” Bookstore “Union of Printers” (2021, Saint-Petersburg), “Quiet Week at Home” media center on Argunovskaya Street (2021, Moscow) and “I regret that I am not a beast” Art center ‘Pushkinskaya-10’ (2021, Saint-Petersburg).

 He participated in the Biennale of San Sebastian (2018, Spain) and the Architecture Biennale in Sao Paulo (2019, Brazil).
 Recently he took part in the group exhibitions “Raw and Cooked” at the Russian Museum of Ethnography (St. Petersburg, 2021) and “In the Dust of this Planet” (curator Alexander Burenkov) at Museum ART4 (Moscow, 2022).